(YouTube wouldn’t accept my upload, so its back to the printed word until I learn RSS podcasting)

 Entranced by trance, Jesus knew 21st century humanity was set for a surge in consciousness.
 The rich were rich: that was their karma, to make of it what they would.
 But it was learned behaviour, rather than instinct, for humans to chase money, and to ask, ‘what’s in it for me?’

 In the days that followed, trance became a welcome distraction from Yeshua’s efforts to help Maggie.
-He attempted to read her autobiography, sticking it out to page 409.
-A book of unending straight lines.
+He attempted to read her autobiography, a book of unending straight lines.
 On page 8 she provided a clue: “Values instilled in church were faithfully reflected in my home.”
 He thought forlornly of the indoctrinations.
 If you failed to look within for spirit, you could end up in Vatican Square, looking up to the balcony.

 He read, eyelids drooping, of her stance that “personal virtue is no substitute for political hard-headedness”.
 His spirit fought for wakefulness against her list of dates, events, strategies and retrospective vindications of policy.
 When learning of the pride with which she had rigidly observed the wartime rationing level – five inches of bathwater – he keeled over into deep sleep.
 He stuck it out until page 409.

 The Files had summed her up neatly: “She lacked an inner poetry”.
 There was nothing wrong with her emphasis on hard work, but rest brought balance and harmony.
 He fell with joy on the small detail of her sweet tooth, wanting knowledge of her favourite chocolate and sweets.
 Maggie deemed this unworthy of inclusion.